News & Opinion

 - The danger that vulnerable customers will be inadvertently exposed to detriment.

-Collections managers are looking for prompt measures to alleviate the pressure including harnessing technology to automate processes efficiently, managing customers proactively, and investing where the real expertise and commitment lies – in their internal debt management team.
+Collections managers are looking for prompt measures to alleviate the pressure, including harnessing technology to automate processes efficiently, managing customers proactively, and investing where the real expertise and commitment lie – in their internal debt management team.

 Blockers to effectiveness

-- Web pages or chatbots that don’t lead anywhere meaningful and can’t respond dynamically to information (submitted by customers or received from other systems or data sources) in real-time.
-Fed-up customers bounced back to the phones, work ultimately falls back on to agents.
+- Web pages or chatbots that don’t lead anywhere meaningful and can’t respond dynamically, in real-time, to information (submitted by customers or from other systems and data sources).
+Fed-up customers are bounced back to the phones; work ultimately falls back on to agents.

-- Lack of self-serve options to take advantage of the recent digital uplift and empower customers (including those experiencing indebtedness or vulnerability for the first time) to manage their own situation early on, making the process independent, low-stress and convenient.
+- Lack of self-serve options to empower customers (including those experiencing indebtedness or vulnerability for the first time) to manage their own situation early on, making the process independent, low-stress and convenient.

 Help customers to help themselves

-To take the engagement initiative, it makes sense to pre-emptively push out personalised and appropriate digital journeys to preserve capacity and improve operational KPIs.
-Self-service will also instantaneously extend customer service hours to 24/7/365.
+To take the engagement initiative and pre-emptively push out personalised and appropriate digital journeys to preserve capacity and improve operational KPIs.
+Self-service will instantaneously extend customer service hours to 24/7/365.